carmelo0x99/carmelo0x99.github.io/_posts/2020-03-10-docker_swarm_clusterhat.md

 arm32v6/alpine   latest      8093515ca679     8 weeks ago       4.81MB   <<< intermediate layers
 ```

 **NOTE**: a comparison between the size of our image and the arm32v6/golang image shows a dramatic reduction is size.
-This, again, is one of the benefits [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/).
+This is the main benefit of [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/).

 Let's run our image:
 ```